Book

 And when people tell you that they, themselves, never owned slaves, or their ancestors were not here at the time of slavery, or that they just ignore minorities with a "live and let live" attitude, know in your heart of hearts that such quips provide no answer.
 The fact is that the problem of racism exists.
 It is our duty to challenge it as the last great dragon of our mutual quest.
 The wrongness of an act does not depend on our initiating it, but on our subtle support, our denial, our lack of speaking up for what is right.

 Do not hate the racist.
-He or she is as much as victim of it as anyone else, a victim of blindness and shame.
+He or she is as much as victim of it as anyone else, shaping his or her life.
 It is our duty, when opportunity calls, to eliminate that blindness and shame with firm understanding and concern.
-Outright contention may sometimes be necessary, but be aware, contention usually provokes resistance.
+Confrontation may sometimes be necessary, even outright contention.
+Just remember, contention usually provokes resistance.

-We want to promote open minds, not closed ones.
+We want to encourage open minds, not closed ones.

 Top